Cwilson3007/DFIR-Simulated-Nation-State-Attack_Ongoing/README.md

 ![IT Department Access](screenshots/10_IT_department_access.png)
 📌 *PowerShell output displaying local security policies, installed software, and updates.*

+Explanation: Displays the command prompt after running PyInstaller, confirming the creation of fake_update.exe, and the renamed file in C:\IT_Updates\.
+Naming it Windows_Update_KB5023152.exe makes it appear as an official Microsoft update, increasing its believability.

 ✅ Step 4: Modify IT Deployment Script
 ```